 Reducing Revenue Leaks

-This process of analysis and triaging of denials must be done on an ongoing basis to stay ahead of issues and reduce revenue leaks.
-In our complicated payment environment for healthcare services, new problems arise with various payers that require timely identification and response, or you risk losing legitimately earned revenue.
+This process of analyzing and triaging claims denials must be done on an ongoing basis to stay ahead of issues and reduce revenue leaks.
+In our complicated payment environment for healthcare services, new problems arise with payers that require timely identification and response, or you risk losing legitimately earned revenue.
 For example, to avoid paying the high cost of an Emergency Department visit, a payer starts denying those visits for a specific set of lower severity ICD-10 diagnosis codes.
 Or a payer has an error in their software that pays all procedures at an incorrect reduced rate for an entire month.

 Learn how SAI Global’s Revenue Risk Manager can help reduce revenue leakage.